ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/python_package_installation.rst

 Extra packages for running the notebooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The above installs all of the packages required for the calculator to run.
+The above installs the minimal set of packages required for the calculator to perform its calculations.
+However, extended functionality (i.e. plotting and using the included Jupyter Notebooks) requires additional packages to be installed.
+Having setup the proper conda environment for running the calculator (as described above), we recommend installing the following additional packages:
-The example notebooks require some extra packages that aren't installed by default.
-If you are running conda these can simply be installed with:

 .. code-block:: bash

     conda install ipython matplotlib jupyter reproject astroquery

-.. _Pamela Klaassen: pamela.klaassen@stfc.ac.uk
+The equivalent ``pip install`` command would work equally well in the conda environment.